-Unlike later requirements that introduce students to particular disciplines, this 8-credit experience-taken during students' first year at UVA-would engage them in pre-disciplinary critical inquiry.
-These courses, designed and taught by a rotating cohort of College faculty, invite students to engage in four distinct practices of inquiry fundamental to advanced learning in all disciplines.
+Unlike later requirements that introduce students to particular disciplines, this 8-credit experience-taken during students' first year at UVA-would engage them in trans-disciplinary critical inquiry.
+These courses, designed and taught by a rotating cohort of College faculty, invite students to engage in four distinct ways of apprehending the world that cultivate sensibilities vital to thriving in, and contributing to, our contemporary world.
 These are: aesthetic engagement, empirical & scientific engagement, the engagement of difference, and ethical engagement.